 What will help us to prepare our entry?

 You can refer to the ‘Resources to Support your Entry’ page on this website.

 You may wish to reference other relevant material in your entry.
-Use in-text citations and include all references in your one page reference list/bibliography.
+Use in-text citations and include all references in your reference list/bibliography.

 what evidence do we need to include?